sunglocto/pi/README.md

 When you launch pi, you will be greeted with a create account screen.
 You will then be able to enter your XMPP account details and then relaunch the application to log in.

 If you want to add MUCs or DMs, you must configure the program by editing the pi.xml file.
-Here is the general idea:
+Here is an example configuration:

 ```xml
 <piConfig>